arobase-che/md-attr-parser/README.md

 mardown-attribute-parser
 ===========

-A node plugin to parse pandoc-style attributes (custom HTML attributes).
+A node plugin to parse attributes (custom HTML attributes).

 ## Syntax

-The syntax is the same as pandoc's.
+The syntax is common :

 ```markdown
 {#thisIsAnId .thisIsAClass thisKey=thisValue}